Nikita-Tsyganov/mern/README.md

 ## Description

 This is a basic MERN stack CRUD app.
-It uses React with Redux (Redux coming soon) for frontend, Node.js with Express for backend and MongoDB (will be added soon) for a database.
+It uses React with Redux (Redux coming soon) for frontend, Node.js with Express for backend and MongoDB for a database.
 Bootstrap with SASS are used for styling purposes. (will be implemented soon as well)

 ## Getting Started